 Dr. Lustig offers a rubric for determining whether that rosy feeling you have is happiness or pleasure: “Pleasure is short-lived, happiness is long-lived; pleasure is visceral, happiness is ethereal; pleasure is taking, happiness is giving; pleasure can be achieved with substances, happiness cannot be achieved with substances; and, finally, pleasure is experienced alone, happiness is usually experienced in social groups.”

 Except for the last part about happiness being experienced in social groups.
-As an introvert and Jesus lover, I can experience happiness alone…unless he means with the Body of Christ or the Communion of Saints.
+As an introvert and Jesus lover, I can experience happiness alone, but maybe he was referring to time alone with the Body of Christ or the Communion of Saints.
+If so, “Yes!”

 So, ladies, there’s some definite food for thought above.
 And as with all things, these ponderings and probing questions can become a prayer.